The Cyan Language: Domain Specific Languages

 \section{Domain Specific Languages}

 Grammar methods make it easy to implement domain specific languages (DSL).
 A small DSL can be implemented in Cyan in a fraction of the time it would take in other languages.
 The reasons for this efficiency are: \begin{enumerate}[(a)] \item the lexical analysis of the DSL is implemented using grammar methods is the same as that of Cyan; \item the syntactical analysis of the DSL is given by a regular expression, the signature of the grammar method, and that is easy to create; \item the program of the DSL is a grammar message send.
 The Abstract Syntax Tree (AST) of such a program is automatically built by the compiler.
 The tree is composed by tuples, unions, arrays, and prototypes that appear in the definition of the grammar method.
 The single method parameter refer to the top-level object of the tree; \item code generation for the DSL is made by interpreting the AST referenced by the single grammar method parameter.
-Code generation using AST´s is usually nicely organized with code for different structures or commands being generated by clearly separated parts of the compiler; \item it is relatively easy to replace the type of the single parameter of a grammar method by a very meaningful type of the AST.
-So, instead of using \\ \verb@ Array<UTuple<Int, Int>>@\\ \nd one could use \\ \nd \verb@ Graph@\\ \nd in which {\tt Graph} is a prototype with appropriate methods.
+Code generation using AST´s is usually nicely organized with code for different structures or commands being generated by clearly separated parts of the compiler;

 \end{enumerate}